jftuga/utils/README.md

 # utils
-A small collection of outdated command-line utilities
+A small collection of (possibly) outdated command-line utilities

 ## Use at your own risk!